 The total compensation for each member of the Executive Committee consists of fixed (incl. an expense allowance), short-term and long-term performance-related compensation elements, which are provided for in the short-term and long-term compensation plans, of social, pension and fringe-benefits provided for by law and regulations as well as of retirement benefits outside of the occupational pension scheme.
+The Compensation Report shall be submitted to the General Meeting for a consultative vote.

 The short-term performance-related compensation plans are based on performance criteria, which include the performance of the DKSH Group and/or its sub-divisions and/or individual objectives.
 Achievement of objectives is generally measured in the one-year period to which the short-term plan applies.
-The Board of Directors or the Nomination and Compensation Committee, to the extent decisionmaking powers have been delegated, determine the performance criteria, the objectives and the degree of objective achievement.
+The Board of Directors or the Nomination and Compensation Committee, to the extent decision-making powers have been delegated, determine the performance criteria, the objectives and the degree of objective achievement.